What is Reiki?

 Because it started as a folk healing treatment, no special background or degree is needed to do it.
 During your first visit, you should ask about the person's training and years of experience.

-You can also ask her to describe Reiki to you.
-That can give you a sense of how comfortable you will feel with her during a session.
+You can also ask them to describe Reiki to you.
+That can give you a sense of how comfortable you will feel with them during a session.
 While this question can be answered many ways, be cautious about anyone who says Reiki can cure a disease.

 Reiki isn't always covered by health insurance.
 If you decide to try it, check with your health plan.